Download and Respond to RFQs

 For each RFQ the operator should ideally complete at least one of these:

-• Answer all requested lifts by either calling the sellerLift.actions.submitQuote action or the sellerLift.actions.decline action, using the lift Id.
+• Answer all requested lifts by either calling the sellerLift.actions.submitQuote action or the sellerLift.actions.decline action, using the lift ID.

-• Decline entire RFQ by calling the actions.decline action, using the RFQ Id.
+• Decline entire RFQ by calling the actions.decline action, using the RFQ ID.

 As long as the operator hasn’t completed this, the broker will see the RFQ as unanswered or partially unanswered, and the broker would still expect more information from the operator.